Academic Policies and Regulations

 Programs who desire to offer Accelerated Degree Programs must establish guidelines that define the following.
 The guidelines must then be submitted and approved by the Policy Committee of the Graduate Council.
 These guidelines are used in the development of a new Accelerated Program.

-A student is enrolled in two master’s programs, each requiring 30 credits minimum.
-The student may share 9 hours (equal to or less than 15%) across the combined 60 total minimum credit hours required.
+A student is enrolled in two master's programs, each requiring 30 credits minimum.
+With approval, the student may share 9 hours (equal to or less than 15%) across the combined 60 total minimum credit hours required.
+The student would also complete two separate theses.

 Interdisciplinary Degree Programs

-Procedures for developing an Interdisciplinary Degree Program are available on the Graduate School website.
+Procedures for developing an Interdisciplinary Degree Program are available on the Office of Graduate Studies website.

 Off-Campus Courses and Programs